zack-shoylev/devsite/source/_posts/2013-11-21-neutron-networking-vlan-provider-networks.markdown

 ovs-vsctl add-br br-eth0
 ovs-vsctl add-port br-eth0 eth0
 ```
 The creation and configuration of the bridge enables the instances to communicate on the network.
+At a minimum, bridges must be configured on the compute and network nodes.
+Since we're running the network services on the controller instead of using a dedicated network node, the compute and controller nodes should have the bridge configured.

 #####Changes to Environment (RPC v4)

 When using RPC v4, most configuration changes are handled via Chef.
-A few changes must be made to the environment file to utilize the bridge for Neutron networking.
+A few changes must be made to the environment file to utilize the bridge for Neutron networking. **If using RPC v4.2 (Havana), all quantum references should be changed to neutron.**

 ```
 knife environment edit grizzly